beini19/image-repository/README.md

 ```

 ## Starting the application locally
-In the root director, run:
+In the root directory, run:
 ```
 rails server -p 3001
 ```